jdpeck90/Shmabble_game/README.md

 ## MVP
-My minimial viable product for this game was having a simple word game web app where users could play against the clock and get points for the words they played.
+My minimial viable product for this game was having a simple word game web app were users could play against the clock and get points for the words they played.
 I also wanted a a highscore board that could hold scores with local storage.

 ## Improvements Made
-* Connected this app to the glosbe online dictionary api to check if the played words are in the dictionary
+* Connected this app to the glosbe online dictionary api to check if the played words are in the dictionary.
-* Wrote an algorythm to make sure that the letters played are in the same row or column.
+* Wrote an algorithm to make sure that the letters played are in the same row or column.
-* Wrote an algorythm to connect previously played chips to newly played chips to create new words.
+* Wrote an algorithm to connect previously played chips to newly played chips to create new words.

 ## Todo